tinojs/softuni-react-project/README.md

-This is a React barber shop booking system for mu  SoftUni course.
+This is a React barber shop booking system for my SoftUni course.